How to do Video Editing with AI? — Complete Guide 2025"

 Use images of:

-• Before/After talking photo comparison (with watermark “AI-Generated”).
+• Before/After talking photo comparison (with the watermark “AI-Generated”).

-• Screenshots of D-ID or HeyGen dashboard (if you have permission to screenshot).
+• Screenshots of the D-ID or HeyGen dashboard (if you have permission to screenshot).

 • Example thumbnail: smiling portrait + speech bubble + “AI” badge.